nilearn/nilearn/doc/building_blocks/haxby_searchlight.rst

 Third Step: Setting up the searchlight
 =======================================

+.. currentmodule:: nilearn.decoding

 Classifier
 ----------

-The classifier used by default by Searchlight is LinearSVC with C=1 but this can be customed easily by passing an estimator parameter to the cross validation.
+The classifier used by default by :class:`SearchLight` is LinearSVC with C=1 but this can be customed easily by passing an estimator parameter to the cross validation.
 See scikit-learn documentation for `other classifiers
 <http://scikit-learn.org/stable/supervised_learning.html>`_.